VR Organ Tuning Guide

 Setting (slow/fast) speeds of drum and horn to identical values will result in a ‘church like’, rather ‘clean pulsing’ effect as drum and horn will be phase-coherent.
 Setting them slightly apart causes a ‘phase shift’ between drum and horn, which makes the sound more vivid.

 In real life, rpms of horn and drum always differ to a certain amount (on purpose or by imperfections/ageing) and usually the horn rotates faster.
-Changing the ‘pulleys’ of the belt driven horn of a real Leslie changes horn speed about ca. +/- 10 rpms.
+On real Leslies the ‘pulleys’ of the belt driven horn can be changed which varies speed about ca. +/- 10 rpms.

 VR Rotary types